FARGO3D/documentation/source/new_setup.rst

 --------

 Matplotlib uses the concept of backend to refer to some specific set of widgets used for rendering the plot (eg: qt, tkinter, wx, etc).
-This is very important for us because not all the backends (at least for now) are compatible with interactive non-blocking plots.
-If the main widget that appears after the execution of FARGO3D does not work for you, you can try with another backend.
-(More details can be found in the matplotlib official documentation).
-There is a file in the main directory of FARGO3D, called matplotibrc that contains all the useful configurations related with matplotlib that will be used at run-time.
-This file is matplotlib-standard, and is version-dependent.
+Not all the backends are compatible with interactive non-blocking plots.
+If the main widget that appears after the execution of FARGO3D does not work, you can try with another backend (see matplotlib official documentation for more details).
+You could consider adding the file ``matplotibrc`` to the main FARGO3D directory to configure matplotlib before running a simulation.
+This file is matplotlib-standard (see more details `here <https://matplotlib.org/stable/users/explain/customizing.html>`_), and is version-dependent.
 If you want to modify the aspect of the widget, or change the backend, it is a good idea to start modifying this file.
-We work on a daily basis with the backend TKAgg.
+On linux systems, we tipically use the backend TKAgg.

-If you want to use the default ``matplotlibrc`` configured in your environment instead of the one we provide, it should be enough to rename the ``matplotlibrc`` file provided with FARGO3D with any arbitrary name.